Edward Davison (poet)

 Edward Lewis Davison (1898-1970) was a Scottish poet and critic, born in Glasgow, who later moved to the United States.

 Davison grew up in Newcastle upon Tyne.
 In 1914 he joined the navy, where he rose to lieutenant.
 After the end of World War I he matriculated at St John's College, Cambridge on a scholarship; it was while at Cambridge that he edited an anthology of student poetry and met the writer J. B. Priestley, who would remain a lifelong friend.
 Davison emigrated to the United States in 1925, and became an academic, teaching at Vassar College, the University of Miami, and the University of Colorado at Boulder, where he was involved in the Colorado Writers 1937 conference.
 He was a friend of Robert Frost.

 The poet Peter Davison is his son.
+He married soprano and stage director Rose Landver in 1960.

 He was widely published as a poet in the 1920s, featured in the J. C. Squire anthologies, and became known as a writer of sonnets.

 His Be Thou At Peace has been set to music by John Raynor.